OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 |--|--|--|
 | `SESSION` | `RCMDX` | yes |

+**Name**
-**Name:** The name of the group.
+The name of the group.

+**Parent object**
-**Parent object:** A group can be a subgroup of a group, here the name of this group is mentioned.
+A group can be a subgroup of a group, here the name of this group is mentioned.
 If the name is written in quotation marks, it can be freely chosen by the creator of the file.
 Without quotation marks, the name of the group is meant.

+**Mandatory**
-**Mandatory:** If the group is absolutely necessary and must exist, `yes` is written here, otherwise `no`.
+If the group is absolutely necessary and must exist, `yes` is written here, otherwise `no`.

 > Group names whose ending is "_NAME" are wildcard names and are replaced as described in the corresponding paragraph.
 Example: *SESSION_NAME*